defjunior/portfolio/public/markdown/tutorial/topic2.md

 Think of variables as a box, and in the box you can have anything you want the box would be the variable, and whatever's in the box would be a value.

-If i create a new string value like :
+If I create a new string value like :
 ```lua
 local Name = "junior"
 ```